-Harrison Feinman is a sophomore in the College of Arts & Sciences from Los Angeles, California majoring in Political Science and minoring in Legal Studies and History.
-Harrison has held roles working on political and legislative matters for local, state, federal, and international officials on various policy matters and works for a public affairs firm.
-In addition to Penn Leads the Vote, Harrison is involved in Penn Model Congress, Penn Public Policy Consulting, the University Scholars program and Tau Epsilon Phi fraternity.
+Harrison Feinman is a junior in the College of Arts & Sciences from Los Angeles, California majoring in Political Science and minoring in Survey Research & Data Analytics.
+Off-campus, Harrison has advised local, state, federal, and international officials on various policy matters and works for a public affairs firm.
+In addition to Penn Leads the Vote, Harrison is involved in Penn Policy Consulting, the University Scholars program and Tau Epsilon Phi fraternity.

 Rania Zakaria is a sophomore in the Wharton School from Indianapolis, Indiana intending to concentrate in Finance and Social Impact.
 Rania developed her grassroots organizing experience by working on several political campaigns in her hometown and organized student volunteers for Amnesty International.
 On campus, she is involved with Diversity & Inclusion Strategic Consulting and hosts a radio show on WQHS.
 Over the summer, she interned at 60 Decibels, a social impact measurement company.

 Research and Policy Fellow

 Sid Jaiswal is a junior from Illinois majoring in Computer Science and Mathematics and getting a masters in Systems Engineering with a focus in Data Science.
 Sid founded a non-partisan, student-run get-out-the-vote organization in his hometown outside of Chicago.
 He has worked alongside local government officials to engage and inform voters, and now hopes to do the same in the Philadelphia area through developing data-driven stories as a Research Fellow for PLTV.